- 37% of new home buyers currently in the market right now are millennials.

 High-quality photos will help buyers decide which property they are interested in.
 Great visuals also work on a psychological level to create a bias against certain properties.

 Give your listings more visibility

 Syndicate the listings on websites like Zillow, Trulia, and Realtor.com.
-These channels are trusted by buyers and realtors and can provide higher visibility.
+These channels are trusted by buyers and realtors, have the most up to date real estate listings, and can provide higher visibility.

 Improve efficiency with integrations and bring all leads in one place